 The street is home to many restaurants and cafes, as well as shops.
 Along the street, you will find taverns (konobas), seafood restaurants, Italian restaurants, bistros, snack bars, and gelaterias selling homemade gelato.

-Stradun is also home to festivals throughout the year, including the Feast of St. Blaise, the Dubrovnik Summer Festival, the Dubrovnik Winter Festival, and New Year’s Eve celebrations.
+Stradun is also home to festivals throughout the year, including the Festivity of Saint Blaise, the Dubrovnik Summer Festival, the Dubrovnik Winter Festival, and New Year’s Eve celebrations.